Module pearl.neural_networks.common.value_networks

 Note

-Although the recipe for forward pass needs to be defined within this function, one should call the :class:Module instance afterwards instead of this since the former takes care of running the registered hooks while the latter silently ignores them.
+Moduleinstance afterwards instead of this since the former takes care of running the registered hooks while the latter silently ignores them.Expand source code

 Inherited members

-class TwoTowerQValueNetwork (state_dim: int, action_dim: int, hidden_dims: List[int], output_dim: int = 1, state_output_dim: Optional[int] = None, action_output_dim: Optional[int] = None, state_hidden_dims: Optional[List[int]] = None, action_hidden_dims: Optional[List[int]] = None)
+class TwoTowerQValueNetwork (state_dim: int, action_dim: int, hidden_dims: List[int], output_dim: int = 1, state_output_dim: Optional[int] = None, action_output_dim: Optional[int] = None, state_hidden_dims: Optional[List[int]] = None, action_hidden_dims: Optional[List[int]] = None)-

 An interface for state-action value (Q-value) estimators (typically, neural networks).
 These are value neural networks with a special method for computing the Q-value for a state-action pair.